MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/acf-views/readme.txt

 == 📚 Extensive Docs and Friendly Support ==

 Our [YouTube channel](https://www.youtube.com/watch?v=Ieu3Mk2Ah0A&list=PL4WYpE2DYvTyzk1DtNhXJ4BXRjtIndht3) showcases the use of our plugin and its features, making it easier for new users to get started.
 See our [Docs](https://docs.acfviews.com/getting-started/acf-views-plugin-for-wordpress) for step by step guides and for information about customization.
-Questions about the Basic ACF Views plugin are handled through the [support forum](https://wordpress.org/support/plugin/acf-views/).
+Questions about the ACF Views Lite plugin are handled through the [support forum](https://wordpress.org/support/plugin/acf-views/).
 Customers with an active Pro license have personal support via our [support form](https://wplake.org/acf-views-support/).

 Visit [our website](https://wplake.org/acf-views/) to get more information.

 == 📢 Powerful features ==

-* Display built-in post fields (like title or featured image) along with ACF fields
+* Display built-in WP fields (like post title or username) along with ACF fields
 * Display post A in post B with its fields
 * Define custom CSS and JS
 * No style conflicts due to BEM method used
 * Combine ACF fields from two different field groups
 * Restrict visibility to specific user roles
+* Display fields from any source, including the [options page](https://wplake.org/blog/acf-options-page/) and user profiles
+* Labels from Views and Cards can be [easily translated](https://docs.acfviews.com/general/multilingual)

 == 🎯 High Performance ==